Jayhawks on the Steppe: Russian Language Institute in Kazakhstan

 - RUSS 508: Advanced Russian II (3 credits)

 Students also have the option of enrolling in one English language elective course (additional fee applies).
-Consult the host university’s website for up-to-date information on available electives.
 Contact the KU Program Coordinator for information about the KU credit for these electives.
 Students currently at an advanced level of Russian should consult the KU Program Coordinator about program credit.

 The program includes a free crash course in practical Kazakh language as well as a Eurasian Studies Lecture Series consisting of a dynamic set of lectures (conducted in English) intended to deepen understanding of Eurasian history, culture, and contemporary affairs.
 For additional support and conversational practice, students have access to language instructor office hours and student tutors.